Within the Villainess: Characters

 A soul that reincarnates into Remilia's body.
 Originally a normal girl who had a happy and joyful life in Japan.
 After her death, Emi reincarnates as the villainess in a game world she once played.
 Feeling deep sympathy for the character's tragic destiny in the original storyline, Emi becomes determined to change it and create a happy ending.
-She starts training to grow stronger, crafting items from Earth, and forming good relationships with the story's characters and others around her.
 After experiencing a devastating emotional blow during the first major event in the game, Emi's soul falls into a deep sleep, returning the body to Remilia.
-Later, Emi's soul is reincarnated as the child of Remilia and Ángel.